Skip to main content

 • Storage full — No space for new recordings

-Understanding Tesla's Recording System
+Step 2: Understanding Tesla's Recording System

 How It Works

-• TeslaCam folder created automatically on USB
+• TeslaCam folder created automatically on USB when first inserted

-• Dashcam records continuously while driving
+• Dashcam records continuously while driving (front, rear, side cameras)

-• Clips saved in hour-long segments
+• Clips saved in rolling segments — older footage overwrites when drive is full

 Storage Requirements